Jefferson Clinton Hotel: Name

-It is located at the intersection of W. Jefferson St. and S. Clinton St. in downtown Syracuse.
+It is located at the intersection of West Jefferson Street and South Clinton Street in downtown Syracuse.
 It was identified as the Dome Hotel in the 1984 listing of the historic district.
 Per a tourism website, "During the Great Depression, the hotel was taken over by the City of Syracuse and was renamed the Dome Hotel.
 This hotel closed in 1986 and remained vacant until 2001 when it reopened as Hawthorn Suites."